 Naantali is a major Baltic Sea ferry port and town in Southwest Finland, with population around 20,000.
-Naantali (Nadendal in Swedish) is located approx 14 km (9 mi) west of Turku (region's largest city) where is also one of Europe's largest shipbuilding yards.
+Naantali (Nadendal in Swedish) is located approx 14 km (9 mi) west of Turku (the region's largest city) where is also one of Europe's largest shipbuilding yards.

 The Helsinki-based cargo and passenger shipping company FINNLINES (part of Grimaldi Group) offers regularly scheduled direct connections to Aland Finland (Langnas) and to Sweden (Kapellskar via Aland).
 FINNLINES' schedule includes 2 daily crossings Naantali-Langnas (5 hours) and 2 daily crossings Naantali-Kapellskar (travel time 8 hours).

 The settlement (Nadendal) was granted town status in 1443 (then Finland was under Sweden's rule), making its one of Finland's oldest.
-The holiday tourism started to develop since 1863 when was established the Cape Kalevanniemi's spa.
+Holiday tourism started to develop since 1863 when was established Cape Kalevanniemi's spa.
 The current-day tourism is also boosted by Naantali's proximity to Turku and the Naantali Archipelago.
 Among the best-known local attractions is Kailo Island's Muumimaailma (Moomin World) - a theme park based on Tove Jansson's Moomin books.
 Naantali Spa Hotel and Resort is ranked Scandinavia's largest.
 Another popular landmark is Luonnonmaa Island's Kultaranta Estate (Finland President's official summer residence).
 The annual Naantali Music Festival (international classical music event) is held in June.